CCHR’s Mission: Restore Human Rights to the Field of Mental Health

 Public Awareness Educational Materials

 As a watchdog organization, CCHR produces millions of educational properties including booklets, white papers, brochures and documentaries in up to 17 languages covering all aspects of psychiatry’s harmful impact on society and the need for reform to protect patients civil and human rights and to require informed consent.
-In addition to its feature-length documentaries, CCHR also produces short education videos featured on its youtube channel Working with doctors, whistleblowers, parents, consumers and other civil and human rights organizations, CCHR has been able to provide government officials with documentation necessary to expose abuses in the field of mental health and help achieve legislative reforms that protect consumer & patient rights.
+In addition to its feature-length documentaries, CCHR also produces short educational videos featured on its youtube channel Working with doctors, whistleblowers, parents, consumers and other civil and human rights organizations, CCHR has been able to provide government officials with documentation necessary to expose abuses in the field of mental health and help achieve legislative reforms that protect consumer & patient rights.